 Matt knows how important referrals are to Cumulus Bank customers and the lifecycle that referrals follow.
 He sees that referrals are modeled on the new Lead object, which has been extended and renamed.
 All the goodness that comes with leads works for referrals, too.
 Goodness like Einstein Lead Scoring, lead routing, and assignment.

 Here’s how Matt checks out the details.
 You can, too, by following along in your Financial Services Cloud trial org.
-If you don’t have the free 30-day trial org installed, see the Financial Services Cloud Customization module for details on signing up.

 - Click and select Setup.

 - In the list of objects, click Lead and Referral.
 If you don’t have a Lead and Referral option, see the Financial Services Cloud Administrator Guide and follow the steps to add it.

 Matt’s familiar with the standard Lead object, and he knows it’s a good place to start.
 So, he goes to the Object Reference documentation.
 He refreshes his knowledge of the Lead object’s supported calls, fields, and details on how to use it.

 Once he’s reacquainted with the Lead object, he decides to see the new fields in Financial Services Cloud.
 He checks out the Financial Services Developer Guide for information about the extended Lead object.

 In addition to the standard lead fields, he sees custom fields for managing and tracking referrals.
 Fields that do the following.

 - Capture a client’s expressed interest and its value.
 For example, a referral captures a customer’s interest in acquiring a new mortgage worth $500,000.

 - Track the needs and referrals of existing clients.
 For example, Ryan sees that Rachel Adams, an existing client, has an open interest in a mortgage.
 Ryan understands Rachel’s needs and sees how other lines of business are working to meet them.